 Organelles make up the subunits of a cell.
 There are numerous each with their own function.

-The plasma membrane (cell membrane) is the organelle that encapsulates the contents of the cell.
+The plasma membrane is the organelle that encapsulates the contents of the cell.
 Apart from encapsulating cell contents, the plasma membrane also plays a vital role in regulating the movement of substances in and out of the cell.

 As such, it is actively involved in such both passive and active transportation to and from the cell.
 These processes also help maintain balance even when conditions outside the cell change.